use-pico/pico/packages/cls/README.md

   );
 }

-// Export only Button - Button.cls gives access to CLS instance export { Button };
+// Export only Button - Button.cls gives access to cls instance export { Button };
 // No need to export ButtonCls separately!

-// Key benefit: Single export with typed access to CLS instance
+// Key benefit: Single export with typed access to cls instance
 // Other components can use useCls(Button.cls, ...) for proper React integration

 // File structure: